Solo Connect

-About Connect
+About the Solo Connect

 Connect is a compact interface that converts common A/V control signals into Somfy wireless RTS commands for controlling Somfy RTS motors.
 It operates at 433.42 MHz with a typical transmission range of up to 30 feet in clear conditions.
 Range may be reduced by obstacles or devices that interfere with radio signals.